anniehedgpeth/anniehedgpeth.github.io/_drafts/sysadvent2019.md

 The following _are not_ interview questions.
 They're simply questions to train you in to open your eyes to ways in which people’s different backgrounds could very well be an asset to your team.
 Think about these things as you meet people and begin to see how a person’s background can help and not hurt.
 Listen for clues of strength, character, hard work, and problem-solving in the stories that people tell you in your day to day life.
 You will likely relate to the humanness of these stories, but you are likely not used to equating those things to busines outcomes.

-## What do your gap years say about you?
+## What do someone's gap years say about them?

 _Most people think of gap years as something reserved for women taking off to raise kids, but let me tell you about a different scenario._